gjergjsheldija/albania-govtalk/README.md

 The GovTalk Message Envelope is a standard developed by the United Kingdom government as a means of encapsulating a range of government XML services in a single standard data format.

-This project was originally forked from [Fubra Limited](https://github.com/fubralimited/php-govtalk).
-Only the GovTalk class is preserved in this library.
-This library can be used whenever you need to build something that interfaces with any of the services that use the Government Gateway (e.g. Companies House, HMRC, etc.).
+This project was originally forked from [Ignited](https://github.com/ignited/php-govtalk).
+GovTalk and the DPGJ class is preserved in this library.
+This library can be used whenever you need to build something that interfaces with any of the services that use the Government Gateway.

 ## Installation